If you want to get published, there’s no way around it. You need to write a synopsis for your book.

 If you’re really struggling with the middle part of your synopsis, detail three to four major challenges / events that will be included in the story and devote a sentence to each.

-But to use a final example from the last line in the Almost French blurb – you get a short summary of the themes, questions and style of the book – without knowing the ending in detail.
+To a final example from the last line in the Almost French blurb – you get a short summary of the themes, questions and style of the book – without knowing the ending in detail.

 Funny, perceptive and poignant, Almost French is the story of an adventurous heart, a magical city – and finding love.